Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 # ⚜️
-## Course 7 - Week1 Automate Cyber security Tasks with python)
+## Course 7 - Week 1 Automate Cyber security Tasks with python)

 1. Fill in the blank: Automation is <---->
 	The use of technology to reduce human and manual effort to perform common and repetitive tasks